 You will notice that many Venetians stop in one of the cafés and bars to enjoy at least a cup of cappuccino.
-Bar Verde is a favorite of ours.
-To chat.
-Enjoy a warm brioche or cornetto.
-The favorite cornetti of Venetians – freshly baked and fragrant at this time of the day – come glazed with apricot or strawberry jam or simply covered with caster’s sugar.
-They are produced just by a bakery just two corners away and delivered by 6:30 am.
+As I said above, Bar Verde is a favorite of ours.
+To chat, enjoy a warm brioche or cornetto.
+The favorite cornetti of Venetians – freshly baked and fragrant – come glazed with apricot or strawberry jam or simply covered with caster’s sugar.
+They are produced by a bakery just two corners away and delivered by 6:30 am.